Mining One Bitcoin: Time, Difficulty, and Profitability

 Number of miners and total hash rate

 The number of miners and their collective power (hashrate) is the fuel that drives difficulty upward.
-The more ASIC miner chips churning through combinations, the higher the probability that a block will be found faster than the prescribed 10 minutes.
+The more ASIC miner chips are churning through combinations, the higher the probability that a block will be found faster than the prescribed 10 minutes.
 The network won't let the miners' stubbornness go unnoticed.

 Hash rate growth is a race without a finish line.
 In 2023, the network's total power crossed 300 EH/s for the first time.
 Today, February 16, 2026, we're looking at 1.09 Z — that's already nearly 1,100 EH/s (1 Zetta = 1,000 Exa).
 More than a 3.5x increase in under three years.
 Every new terahash pushes difficulty up and individual miner profitability down.